christianwgd/django_hockeydata_api/README.rst

 Example app
 -----------

-The example app is created for running with django 1.11.
+The example app is created for running with django 2.0!

 1. create virtualenv

-2. install django with 'pip install django==1.11.xx' where xx is the latest minor version.
+2. install django with 'pip install django'.
-   See https://www.djangoproject.com/download/ for more information.
+   See https://www.djangoproject.com/ for more information.

 3. install django_hockeydata_api as described above